Yue0218/algonquin-pet-store-on-steroids-assignment2/README.md

 ### **Issues or limitations**

-I could not figure out how the service bus works, so I did the bonus task of creating CI/CD workflow instead.
+I could not figure out how the service bus works, so I did the bonus task:
+- Set up a Continuous Integration/Continuous Deployment (CI/CD) pipeline for all microservices to automate building, and deploying the application.

 ---
 ## **6. Demo Video**